 Action # Title Description Total Funds Contributing 3.4 Facility Improvements 2021-22 We will install playground structures on both kindergarten and upper grade playgrounds and will supply our gym with a variety of athletic materials.
 2022-23 We will install a playground structure for kindergarten and another on our upper grade playground and will supply our gym and play spaces with a variety of athletic and exploratory materials.
-2023-24 We will complete installation of two play structures and will supply our gym and play spaces with a variety spaces with a variety of athletic and exploratory materials. \$100,000.00 No 3.5 Field study 2021-22 IA will continue to supplement payment from parents to allow all students access to field trips and guest speakers.
+2023-24 We will complete installation of two play structures and will supply our gym and play spaces with a variety of athletic and exploratory materials.
+We will define play space and plant space via fencing and replenish the plants on our nature based playground. \$50,000.00 No 3.5 Field study 2021-22 IA will continue to supplement payment from parents to allow all students access to field trips and guest speakers.
 2022-23 We will make sure 100% of our students have the opportunity to engage in field trip experiences and guest speakers that enrich their knowledge and skills.
-2023-24 We will make sure 100% of our students have the opportunity to engage in field trip experiences and guest speakers that enrich their knowledge and skills. \$50,000.00 Yes
+2023-24 We will make sure 100% of our students have the opportunity to engage in field trip experiences and guest speakers that enrich their knowledge and skills. \$48,000.00 Yes